smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ![Console login](images/eventConsoleLogin.png)

-4. Click on **Amazon SageMaker** from the list of all services.
+4. Click on **Amazon SageMaker** from the list of all services by entering *Sagemaker* into the **Find services** box.
 This will bring you to the Amazon SageMaker console homepage.
 In another browser tab navigate to the **IAM** console homepage, as we'll need that shortly.

 ![Sagemaker console](images/Picture01.png)